-Second, these quantities still may be useful for policy choice, as policymakers may have preferences about the outcomes of units that end up treated and untreated.
-Decision-makers are often evaluated, at least in part, based on naive comparisons (e.g., of treated and untreated units) or on myopic summaries (e.g., only looking at treated units).
-Thus, rational (if perhaps cynical) decision-makers will have preferences that separately consider outcomes for treated and untreated units.
+\paragraph*{Sufficiency for policy choice.} Even if these quantities are not unit-level causal, they may still be sufficient for policy choice.
+First, if a decision maker is maximizing utilitarian welfare, then the EFAO with all units as focal (i.e. EAO) is sufficient for policy choice.
+Second, decision makers are often evaluated, at least in part, based on myopic summaries (e.g., only looking at treated units) or naive comparisons (e.g., of treated and untreated units).
+Thus, rational (if perhaps cynical) decision makers will have preferences that separately weigh outcomes for treated and untreated units.
 They may prefer treated units to have good outcomes; or they may prefer treated units to not have outcomes that are \emph{too good}, in the case of social programs that they want to appear to be \emph{ex post} targeted to the less well-off.
 Furthermore, in the context of causal inference in networks, they may have preferences about the outcomes of units with various exposures to treatment.
-In a social network a decision-maker may have preferences about the outcomes of people within one hop of units selected for an intensive marketing intervention \citep[as in, e.g.,][]{cai2015insurance}.
-While some of these preferences might arise in settings without interference, positing interference often means we expect that units will continue to interact, such that unit $i$'s intermediate outcome $Y_i$ should be interpreted in the context of aggregate outcomes as they will, e.g., be competing for scarce resources with the income it represents.
+In a social network, a decision maker may have preferences about the outcomes of people within one hop of units selected for an intensive marketing intervention \citep[as in, e.g.,][]{cai2015insurance}.
+While some of these preferences might arise in settings without interference, positing interference often means that we expect that units will continue to interact, such that unit $i$'s intermediate outcome should be interpreted in the context of aggregate outcomes as they will, e.g., be competing for scarce resources using the income it represents.

-Thus, particularly in the presence of interference, it will be natural for decision-makers to have complex aggregations of outcomes in mind when choosing among policies.
-This is represented in Figure \ref{fig:dag}, where knowing these EFAOs could enable quantifying how policy choice affects the decision-maker's payoff, i.e., $\Pr\left(\widetilde{Y}\, \middle\lvert\, \text{do}\,(\Pi = \pi)\right)$.
-And, for a decision-maker simply choosing among policies according to maximizing their expected utility, they only need effects of $\Pi$ on $\widetilde{Y}$.
+Thus, particularly in the presence of interference, it will be natural for decision makers to have complex aggregations of outcomes in mind when choosing among policies.
+This is represented in Figure \ref{fig:dag}, where exposures are potential inputs to welfare.